s9e/TextFormatter/docs/Internals/API_changes.md

 ## 2.0.0

+The following elements have been removed:

+ - s9e\TextFormatter\Configurator\TemplateNormalizations\AbstractNormalization::$onlyOnce

 Elements that were deprecated in 1.x have been removed.
 See previous entries for current usage.
 This includes:

  - s9e\TextFormatter\Configurator\Helpers\TemplateHelper::getAttributesByRegexp()